dogwhale65/R6-Drone/README.md

 **Notes:**

-- The blocky wires in the diagram are just for visual clarity.
-- This version doesn't include switches or extras — it's purely to verify movement.
+- This version doesn't include switches or extras.
-- Logic wires aren't shown yet, but I'll add them in a future revision.
+- Logic wires aren't shown yet, but I'll add them in a future revision (hopefully).
+- In my first build I messed up my ESP32 and broke the 5V connection.
+I ended up using another buck converter and using the 3.3V input on it.

 ## Assembly

-1. Print all parts
-2. Test fit before committing
-3. Install motors to plates
-4. Wire up the electronics
-5. Test that motors work
-6. Attach plates to body
-7. Close up the body
-8. Final test

-Detailed guide coming once I actually build the thing.

-## Software

-Code coming soon.
-Planning for:

-- Motor control
-- LED effects
-- Battery monitoring
-- WiFi/app control
+> Note: I had a crap ton of M3 x 20mm screws lying around, so I used those.
+You can probably use shorter screws for the motor plates but for the main body I'd recommend using at least 20mm screws.

+1. Screw the motor plates to the motors, making sure that the motor can still spin.
+2. Screw the motor plates to the bottom half of the main body.
+3. Put the electronics into the main body.
+I just stuffed everything in there haphazardly
+4. Screw the top half of the main body to the motor plates.
+5. Screw the middle of the main bodies together.

-## Disclaimer
+## Code

-Fan project, not affiliated with Ubisoft.
-Just for fun.
+The code is in `/code`.
+It's a simple web server that controls the robot.
+You can connect to the robot's WiFi and then connect to the web server to control it.
+It has joystick controls for throttle and rotation, or you can use WASD keys on a computer for throttle and rotation.

 ## License